Get 80% off your plan for your first 3 months*

 Key takeaways

-• Record unearned revenue as a liability on your balance sheet when payment is received, then transfer it to revenue only after you deliver the goods or services to maintain accurate financial statements.
+• Recognize unearned revenue as a liability on your balance sheet, not income, until you deliver the goods or services your customer paid for.

 What is unearned revenue?

-Unearned revenue is money your customer pays you for goods or services you haven't yet delivered.
-Also called deferred revenue or unearned income, it's payment received before you've earned it.
+Unearned revenue is money a customer pays you for goods or services you haven't yet delivered.
+It's also called deferred revenue or unearned income, and these terms mean the same thing: payment received before you've earned it.

-• Cash flow boost: Money comes in upfront so you can cover expenses or reinvest
+• Cash flow boost: Receive money upfront to cover expenses or reinvest in growth

-• Cost management: Helps offset expensive production costs before delivery
+• Cost management: Offset production costs before you deliver the product or service

-• Payment security: Reduces risk of unpaid invoices since committed customers pay first
+• Payment security: Reduce the risk of unpaid invoices since customers pay first

-Proper recording keeps your tax records current and gives stakeholders a clear view of your financial position.
+Proper recording keeps your tax records current, especially since amounts received for undelivered goods must be included in computing your business income for the year, and gives stakeholders a clear view of your financial position.

 Unearned revenue examples